MUSIC HOUSE STAFF

 Singing, Music Composition and Theory Teacher

-As a composer of international repute and Choral Director with a long association with many Northern choirs, Tim brings his wide range of experience and knowledge to the post of Principal at the College.
+As a composer of international repute and Choral Director with a long association with many Northern choirs, Tim brings his wide range of experience and knowledge to the post of Principal.

 Tim teaches singing in a variety of styles and his pupils have gone on to careers in the musical world, both classical and musical theatre.
-He also teaches theory and is responsible for the direction and planning of the College’s activities.
+He also teaches theory.

 Singing and vocal technique teacher